 Verité News from our Vision Newsletter

-Over the summer, Verité welcomed 11 interns to work on projects across the Research and Assessments departments.
-Summer interns made meaningful contributions to our organization, from preparing curricula and organizational toolkits for child labor inspectors to...read more
+Over the summer, Verité welcomed eight interns to work on projects across multiple departments.
+Summer interns made meaningful contributions to our organization, from helping us integrate gender perspectives into our work to researching the role of labor brokers across sectors, in addition to other interesting and important work.read more

 With funding from the U.S. Department of Labor’s Bureau of International Labor Affairs (USDOL-ILAB), Verité is launching the three-year Cooperation On Fair, Free, Equitable Employment (COFFEE) Project.
 The project involves the creation of a robust compliance system and toolkit on improving labor conditions in the coffee sector, as well as trainings and guidance on implementation of the toolkit.read more

 The environmental benefits of the large-scale recycling industry are significant — landfill waste is reduced, pollution is minimized, greenhouse gases are reduced, and natural resources are preserved, among others.
 In many locations, the recycling sector is rapidly expanding as companies, governments, and NGOs recognize the critical impact recycling can make.
 However, what is often hidden in these efforts are the abusive and often hazardous conditions under which material is collected for reuse.read more

 ILO Passes Historic Treaty to End Workplace Harassment | Labour Issues in the Coffee Sector | Where Does Your Plastic Go? | A Business Case for Ethical Recruitment by Kenyan Private Employment Agencies (PEAs) | Social Value to Gain Stronger Foothold in UK Government Procurementread more